So, you want to know how a freight brokerage makes money.

 But how can you make sure you’re picking the best brokerage for your business?
 The three best ways to measure this — especially at the surface level — are:

-At the end of the day, Any freight brokerage that doesn’t serve their customers and maintain carrier relationships, before their bottom line, doesn’t thrive.
+At the end of the day, any freight brokerage that doesn’t serve customers and maintain carrier relationships, before its bottom line, doesn’t thrive.

 As such, if you feel like a freight brokerage might be the transportation partner you’re looking for, make sure to do your research.